 - Kidney problems have happened with drugs like this one.
 Sometimes, kidney problems have needed to be treated in the hospital.
 Dialysis has also been needed.
 Talk with your doctor.

-- Tell your doctor if you have upset stomach, throwing up, loose stools (diarrhea), or too much sweating.
+- Tell your doctor if you have upset stomach, throwing up, diarrhea, or too much sweating.
 Losing too much fluid may raise your chance of kidney problems.
-Talk with the doctor.

 - This drug may prevent other drugs taken by mouth from getting into the body.
 If you take other drugs by mouth, you may need to take them at some other time than this drug.
 Talk with your doctor.